thoughtbot/til/python/setuptools_entry_points.md

 # Setuptools entry points
-The most common way of exposing a Python CLI is to use the "scripts" keyword in ``setup.py``.
+When building a Python package, the most common way of exposing a command line interface (CLI) is to use the "scripts" keyword in ``setup.py``.

 ```python
 # file: setup.py